JuliaMolSim/Molly.jl/docs/src/docs.md

     return Δ, make_exchange
 end
 ```
-To get the correct exchange rates, the units of the Boltzmann constant must be corrected when used in the exchange function:
+To get the correct exchange rates, the units of the Boltzmann constant should be corrected when used in the exchange function:
 ```julia
 if dimension(sys.energy_units) == u"𝐋^2 * 𝐌 * 𝐍^-1 * 𝐓^-2"
     k_b = sys.k * T(Unitful.Na)